ioBroker/ioBroker.mqtt/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
-* (bluefox) Show information about connected clients in the server mode
+* (bluefox) Added information about connected clients in the server mode

 ### 6.0.2 (2024-08-13)
 * (bluefox) Added a space to the connection string for better readability